Andrea Jenkyns: Parliamentary career

 Jenkyns has received a number of death threats, largely as a result of her stance on Brexit.
+In 2018, she received a threatening and sexually explicit email calling for her to be cut with barbed wire and die.
+In the summer of 2019, a person was taken to court for threatening to "rip" her face off.
 In October 2019 she discovered graffiti on the wall of her office calling for her to kill herself.
-In the summer of 2019, a person was taken to court for threatening to "rip" her face off.
-In 2018, she received a threatening and sexually explicit email calling for her to be cut with barbed wire and die.

-Jenkyns is opposed to Britain's sugary drink tax, arguing instead for "better education, better labelling [and] parental responsibility".
+In October 2019, Jenkyns stated her opposition to Britain's sugary drink tax, arguing instead for "better education, better labelling [and] parental responsibility".